-I just did.
+And I just did that.

 “नैनं छिन्दन्ति शस्त्राणि नैनं दहति पावकः । न चैनं क्लेदयन्त्यापो न शोषयति मारुतः ॥.“

 “The soul can never be cut to pieces by any weapon, nor burned by fire, nor moistened by water, nor withered by the wind.”

-But I regret one thing:
+But I still regret one thing:

 Your Body is Like a Motorbike

-Do You Have a “Soul?”
+Do You Have an “Atman?”

 Can You Kill Yourself by Killing Your Body?

-People who commit suicide, hoping to set themselves free, are ignorant.
-One can surely kill the body, but then he’ll have to find another one.
-If he decides not to have one, he’ll have to wander in the ghost world.
+People who commit suicide, hoping to set themselves free, need to realize the truth.
+And that is: one can surely kill the body, but then he’ll have to find another one.
+And if he decides not to have one, he’ll have to wander in the ghost world.